huyilin693-hub/motif-selection/README.md

 # motif-selection
-Motif selection scripts used in Dynamic homeolog expression partitioning contributes to soil-driven adaptive plasticity in allopolyploid Leymus chinensis
+motif selection scripts used in Dynamic homeolog expression partitioning contributes to soil-driven adaptive plasticity in allopolyploid Leymus chinensis